essays arranged by artist:

 In contrast, Ric Menck, in Continuum's 33-1/3 series entry on Notorious Byrd Brothers, is merely too generous: about ‘Mind Gardens’, he says, "on first listen, it's all seemingly naive psychedelic imagery over an apparently unstructured melody line, but there is a beautiful, almost ambient feeling to the music."
 So far, I concur.
 He adds, "Crosby would continue refining this writing style to perfection in his work with Crosby, Stills & Nash, and more obviously on his first solo album."
 Here, I must protest, however slightly.
 First of all, on his three tracks on Notorious, and several of his C S N songs, Crosby did not continue with similar experimentation with song form; and when he did, he married it to to conventional rhythmic backing, notably on ‘Guinnevere’ and ‘Déjà Vu’.
 When he seemed finally to fulfill the promise of tracks like ‘Mind Gardens’ and ‘Everybody's Been Burned’, on If Only I Could, especially ‘Cowboy Movie’ and ‘Laughing’, he did so by stretching his vocal talents, more so than he ever dared to do with the Byrds, and he was aided by an impressive selection of guests, notably Neil Young as well as several luminaries working at the same time at the still-new Wally Heider Studios on the Grateful Dead's American Beauty and Paul Kantner's Blows Against the Empire.
 That is, he was briefly not the secondary song composer, as he was in relation to, first, Clark then McGuinn in the Byrds and, later, to Stephen Stills and at times Young.

 In the end (to be precise, on the B side) the Byrds did not make an album that excels as a whole; indeed, the wider array of styles and voices on Fifth Dimension and Younger make them less cohesive than the band's first and second albums.
 One cannot help but ask if Columbia Records imposed, or at best strongly insisted upon, the tracking order used on the third-sixths Byrds albums: 6 songs on the first side, 5 on the second, the scantiness of the latter only heightening at times the tossed-off messiness of the tracks included there.
-Granted, there is less filler on this album than its predecessor, or contemporaneous releases: that is, better than Between the Buttons but not as good as Ogdens' Nut Gone Flake.
+Granted, there is less filler on this album than its predecessor, or contemporaneous releases: that is, better than Between the Buttons but not by much.
 Some backwards-guitar effects on Hillman's ‘Thoughts and Words’, the opening track on side B, elevate it slightly but the track is still only what I call album glue: tracks that hold an album together; they are not star attractions, but they are good enough, you would never skip them because, to do so, one would interrupt the flow of the listening experience.
 ‘Mind Gardens’ follows; the use of similar effects on the guitars do not help make it seem essential.
 The sheer uniqueness of Crosby's vocal justifies its presence.
 Next, McGuinn's version of the Dylan song ‘My Back Pages’, at this point their second-best Dylan cover after ‘Mr. Tambourine Man’, serves as the primary justification for the entire B side.
 Another Hillman tune, ‘The Girl With No Name’, easily the least distinguishable of his four contributions, and a pointless re-do of ‘Why’, which had already been released as a stand-alone single, end the album with a limp.
 Repeating the 45 version of ‘Why’ would have been better.
 Perhaps if ‘Thoughts and Words’ and ‘The Girl With No Name’ had been supplanted, we would have a genuine 1967 Rock classic album.
 But what else was available?
-‘Lady Friend’ is great, if not "groundbreaking," but as hinted above its inclusion as a bonus track here is peculiar: it was released months later.
+‘Lady Friend’ is great, if not "groundbreaking," but it was released months later.
 Another bonus track, the aforementioned Crosby tune ‘It Happens Each Day’, hardly surpasses ‘Thoughts and Words’ and ‘The Girl With No Name’, though it would have worked better in the album's sequence than either of those two.
 Without Gene Clark, Roger McGuinn either needed to write more originals or craft more excellent adaptations as he had done with ‘I Come and Stand at Every Door’.
 Indeed, with Hillman's new presence and Crosby at least not making a fool of himself as he had with his version on ‘Hey Joe’ on Fifth Dimension, McGuinn deserves the blame for this album's patchiness.
 With the band's next album, The Notorious Byrd Brothers, though it was a commercial failure, he would not make that mistake again.

 Like many of the Legacy C.Ds of the Byrds albums, a hidden track is to be found after the end of the last bonus track.
 Here, it is an instrumental version of ‘Mind Gardens’.